real-logic/aeron/aeron-cluster/README.md

  - **Dynamic Membership:** Cluster node membership can be dynamic with support for members to join and quit the cluster with membership changes recorded in the log.

 The majority of cluster members determine consensus.
-Clusters should be 3 or 5 in population size.
+Clusters should typically be 3 or 5 in population size.
 However, 2 node clusters are supported whereby both members must agree the log and in the event of failure the remaining member must be manually reconfigured as a single node cluster to progress.

 Aeron Cluster Protocol
 =====